-cal culpability
+Political culpability

-22(3) of the Constitution states "where the Vice President or any other Minister has been d with the responsibility for a department of government, he shall exercise general n and control over that department and, subject to that direction and control, every department of government shall be under the supervision of a permanent secretary".
-The import of this is that they are constitutionally responsible for actions of those under their control.
-The Committee is of the view that the Vice President and the Ministers involved did not exercise due care and diligence in undertaking those responsibilities.
+Section 22(3) of the Constitution states "where the Vice President or any other Minister has been charged with the responsibility for a department of government, he shall exercise general direction and control over that department and, subject to that direction and control, every

-Lease Finance or Supplies Credit is a concept based on prior supply of goods and/or services for later ject to payment of a commitment fee.
-Repayment of the debt would only commence subject to receipt of the d.
+1 Definition: Lease Finance or Supplies Credit is a concept based on prior supply of goods and/or services for later payment, subject to payment of a commitment fee.
+Repayment of the debt would only commence subject to receipt of the goods supplied.
 The Idea/concept was noble but was greatly abused.
-As noted in most of these contracts, payments for ebts began even before supply of the goods or commencement of the projects.
+As noted in most of these contracts, payments for servicing the debts began even before supply of the goods or commencement of the projects.